 Some researchers suggest that, in certain cases, CVID and Selective IgA Deficiency may be inherited in connection with a common disease gene or genes (i.e., in or near the major histocompatibility complex [MHC] class III gene region on chromosome 6) and may represent opposite ends of the spectrum of the same disorder.
 This is supported by reports in the medical literature in which some individuals in some multigenerational families (kindreds) have CVID while other members of the same families have Selective IgA Deficiency.
 (For more information on Selective IgA Deficiency, refer to the Related Disorders section below.)

 Dominant genetic disorders occur when a single copy of an abnormal gene is necessary to cause a particular disease.
 The abnormal gene can be inherited from either parent or can be the result of a new mutation (gene change) in the affected individual.
 The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy.
 The risk is the same for males and females.

 CVID equally affects males and females.
 The prevalence of CVID is approximately 1 in 30,000 people.
 The diagnosis of CVID is not made in children under the age of 4, because until that time, it may be confused with other genetic defects that must be excluded.
+In addition, it can be confused with physiologic immaturity.
 However, most patients have symptoms later and are not diagnosed until ages 20-40.

 Symptoms of the following disorders may be similar to those of Common Variable Immunodeficiency.
 Comparisons may be useful for a differential diagnosis: